N-NSH/Docker/README.md

 `docker rm container-name'

 # CUDA
-`nvdia-sm' can show memory usage, GPU utilization and temperature of GPU
+`nvdia-sm` can show memory usage, GPU utilization and temperature of GPU

 ## If you don't want to stop the container in linux OS, use ctrl + pq to exit the container